Uniform Distributions on p-Balls and the Singular Role of $p=1,2,\infty$ in p-Norm Geometry: Conclusion

-Four algorithms for sampling uniformly from the volume and surface of the $p$-ball have been derived and they are implemented in Python in the Appendix.
-The first two are novel and based on squigonometry~\cite{wood2020squigonometry-chaps3-7}, while the last two are borrowed from the statistical works of~\cite{cambanis1981theory,song1997lp-uniform}, two different perspectives that our paper aims to connect.
-The last two rely on the $p$-normal distributions, the only distributions to have a joint-isotropic property, meaning that the joint density of $n$ i.i.d. $p$-normal random variables is radially symmetric in the $p$-norm.
+Four algorithms for sampling uniformly from the volume and surface of the $p$-ball have been derived and implemented in Python in the Appendix.
+The first two are novel and based on recursive squigonometric parametrizations, while the last two are borrowed from the statistical works of~\cite{cambanis1981theory,song1997lp-uniform}, and are based on $p$-normal distribution.
+The volume algorithms are distributionally equivalent, but the surface algorithms differ unless $p\in\set{1,2,\oo}$.

-Counterintuitively, the volume algorithms are equivalent in distribution, but the surface algorithms are not, unless $p=\set{1,2,\oo}$.
-This is a crucial and unspotted observation in the literature whatsoever, and as we argue, it is tightly related to the Borel-Kolmogorov paradox produced by the parametrization with radius $\norm{x}_p$ and direction $x/\norm{x}_p$.
+This asymmetry is explained through the Borel–Kolmogorov paradox: conditioning on a lower-dimensional subset without controlling the limiting procedure leads to non-uniform distributions.
+Finally, experimental results corroborate the theoretical predictions, illustrating the failure of naive radial sampling for $p\notin\set{1,2,\oo}$.